avikaml/MyBot/readme.md

 5. Customizable prefixe with !setprefix command - Hasn't  been tested yet -- Starting here, each(significant) feature will be worked on in a separate branch --
 6. Logging
+7. !weather {cityname} command that fetches the current weather for a specified city using the OpenWeatherMap API

 Planned Features: